Lamborghini Urus Rental Miami Review | Price, Seats, SUV Fit

 Strada -- This is the default, and honestly, this is where most renters leave it.
 The throttle response is smoothed out, the transmission shifts early for comfort, and the air suspension goes soft.
 The Urus feels like a very fast luxury SUV in Strada.
 Comfortable enough for a two-hour airport run.
 I tell first-timers to start here.

-Sport -- The one I use.
-The throttle sharpens, the transmission holds gears longer, the exhaust opens up, and the suspension firms.
-In Sport, the Urus starts to feel like a weapon.
-Downshifts crack through the exhaust.
-The steering tightens.
-This is where the car comes alive without making you work for it.
+Sport -- The throttle sharpens, the transmission holds gears longer, the exhaust opens up, and the suspension firms.
+In Sport, the Urus feels more alert without becoming difficult to drive.
+The steering tightens, the downshifts are more noticeable, and the SUV starts to feel much closer to a performance car.

 The Exhaust Note